Is dropshipping worth it in 2020? Can using AliExpress and Shopify to dropship still be profitable and worth doing? We...

 At SaleSource, we get asked this question on a day to day basis, whether or not dropshipping is still worth it in 2020.
-Whilst dropshipping competition has increased, the potential earnings have also skyrocketed, with a record breaking number of people buying from ecommerce websites.
+Whilst dropshipping competition has increased (indicating that dropshipping is nowhere near dead), the potential earnings have also skyrocketed, with a record breaking number of people buying from ecommerce websites.

 However, there are definitely downsides to the dropshipping business model that do need to be considered, such as high competition, potentially low margins and short product lifecycles.
 In this article we'll take a look at the Pros and Cons of dropshipping to find out if dropshipping is truly worth it.